Tensa53/IRUPT/README.md

 - **Hive**: the **standalone-metastore-common** module is analyzed;

 The collected data have been compared after executing the algorithms, to evaluate two different approaches:
-- **"A monte" execution**: The algorithms are executed on the junit data, to obtain a subset of unit tests that they will be converted to micro benchmarks wrapping the junit tests, with [junit-to-jmh](https://github.com/alniniclas/junit-to-jmh);
+- **Upstream**: The algorithms are executed on the junit data, to obtain a subset of unit tests that they will be converted to micro benchmarks wrapping the junit tests, with [junit-to-jmh](https://github.com/alniniclas/junit-to-jmh);
-- **"A valle" execution**: The micro-benchmarks are directly generated from source code with LLMs.
+- **Downstream**: The micro-benchmarks are directly generated from source code with LLMs.
 The algorithms are executed on the jmh data, to obtain a subset of micro-benchmarks.

+The statistical analysis showed how the downstream approach with DIV-GA is the one able to select a subset of test cases with the highest coverage, while the upstream approach with quantum algorithms is the one able to select a subset of test cases with the lowest execution time.